National Agricultural Literacy Curriculum Matrix

-In this lesson students will review the plants parts that they eat including the roots, stem, flower, leaves, fruit, or seed.
+In this lesson, students will review the plant parts that they eat, including roots, stems, flowers, leaves, fruit, and seeds.
 Students will choose a favorite fruit or vegetable to feature in a healthy recipe and prepare it with their families.

 Essential Files (maps, charts, pictures, or documents)

 agriculture: the science and business of growing crops and raising livestock